ad1tyx666/ASUS-TUF-F15-OPENCORE/README.md

 <p align="center">
 <b>⭐ Please consider starring this repository if it helped you! ⭐</b>
 </p>
-If you need support https://t.me/hackintoshparadise
+If you need support https://t.me/hackintoshparadise or
                     https://discord.gg/J8PeCU4hs4